spfinnegan/ActiveDirectoryLab/README.md

 ## Active Directory Home Lab

 ### Description
 This project involves creating an Active Directory home lab environment within VirtualBox, including setting up routing, NAT, and users to log in to the domain via a second virtual machine.
 It assumes knowledge of setting up virtual machines in VirtualBox.
+Make sure you have Oracle VirtualBox, Server 19, Windows 10 ISO's.
+The steps start with configuring Server 19 in a normal way, with a notable exception of making sure it has two NIC's enabled.

 ### Languages and Utilities Used
 - **PowerShell**